Home

 Some seventy types of anthocyanins include the most powerful antioxidants available.

-While chlorophyll, carotenoids, and anthocyanins are the major types of pigments, many other phytochemicals are discussed here in an enjoyable, conversational style.
+While chlorophyll, carotenoids, and anthocyanins are the major types of pigments, many other phytochemicals are discussed in this book in an enjoyable, conversational style.

 All these phytochemicals defend against cancer, heart disease, and other serious illnesses.
 If this fun book can help you boost fruit and vegetable consumption and your intake of natural antioxidants, it will be time well spent.